-Some of the risk factors and the symptoms are the same, but there are key differences.
+Some symptoms are the same for a stroke or an aneurysm, but there are also differences.

 Symptoms of a stroke